Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Deep importance sampling using TT

 Lemma \ref{coro:ratio} suggests that the bias is negligible with a large, finite sample size.
-Similar results for self-normalized importance sampling estimators have been shown in Theorem 2 of \cite{li2013two} under slightly stronger assumptions.
-More importantly, we see that the relative mean square error can be greatly reduced by constructing two importance densities $\bar{p}$ and $\bar{q}$ that can accurately approximate the corresponding optimal densities $p^*$ and $q^*$.
+More importantly, the relative mean square error can be greatly reduced by constructing two importance densities $\bar{p}$ and $\bar{q}$ that can accurately approximate the corresponding optimal densities $p^*$ and $q^*$.
 In theory, the Hellinger errors on the right hand side of \eqref{eq:rmse_hell} can be made to go to zero by increasing the tensor ranks and the number of discretization basis functions, leading to a zero-variance estimator.
-In comparison, the self-normalized importance sampling method uses identical importance densities for estimating the numerator and the denominator, i.e., $\bar{p} = \bar{q}$, which is always suboptimal at least for one of the terms and leads to a theoretical lower bound on the variance of the estimator for finite sample size that cannot be further reduced.
+In comparison, the self-normalized importance sampling method uses identical importance densities for estimating the numerator and the denominator, i.e., $\bar{p} = \bar{q}$, which is always suboptimal at least for one of the terms.
+This leads to a theoretical lower bound on the estimation variance for finite sample size that cannot be further reduced.